 Pharmaceutical tablets can be monitored on the production line with hyperspectral imaging.
 To establish the possible optical coverage at real production speeds, the relationship between the speed of tablets measured and the resolution of the image is plotted below in a SWIR camera example (320 pixels per sample width).
 For this calculation, it is assumed that the tablets are of uniform diameter and arranged in a square pattern.
 The hyperspectral camera operates with the push-broom method, collecting one line of sample data in each frame.
 At 100 frames per second, for example, it is possible to image 200 tablets per second with a spatial resolution of 125 pixels per tablet.
 An approximation of the image points per tablet is shown below.
 With fewer measurement points on each tablet, the number of tablets covered can be increased even further.
 As a screening tool, uncoated tablets can be measured to detect uneven distribution of ingredients, whereas coated tablets can be measured to check for potentially uncoated or unevenly coated areas.

 Near-infrared hyperspectral imaging is a fast, nondestructive tool which can provide quantitative analyses of pharmaceutical transdermal films on the manufacturing line.
-From our article in Transdermal Magazine,
+Learn more in our article in Transdermal Magazine.

 A complete measurement system consists of an illumination module, a hyperspectral camera with its controller module, power supplies, and a data collection and processing system.
 [The images below] show the two basic optical arrangements.